 In Clark County, you need permits and follow-up inspections for new residential construction and for most additions and remodeling projects.
 A permit technician can help you determine your project requirements and related fees.

 Fees are established by county ordinance and are calculated automatically by computer during the application process.
 You will receive a fee estimate during your initial visit to our office and a final cost when you submit your application.
 Permit fees cover the cost of processing, plan review and inspections.

 Decks - Decks more than 30 inches above grade require a building permit.
 All decks must meet minimum setback requirements and be constructed to building code standards even if a permit is not required.

-Fences - Fences less than six feet in height do not require a permit.
+Fences - Fences less than seven feet in height do not require a permit.